bgadrian/data-structures/README.md

 - *Hierarrchical Queues: general description and implementation in MAMBA Image library, Nicolas Beucher and Serge Beucher*

 #### Hierarchical Queue benchmarks
-This tests were done to demonstrate that Enqueue/Dequeue is O(1) regardless of the priority queue size.
+This syncronous tests were done to demonstrate that Enqueue/Dequeue is O(1) regardless of the priority queue size.
 A queue is filled with N elements and equally distributed priorities.
 The data stored is 1 character.

 Each pass consists of : 1 enqueue with increasing priority (0,1,2,3...255,0,1...) and 1 dequeue.
 K is the priority lowest value (0 - K).